syncfusion/blazor-docs/src/charts/bullet-chart/tool-tip.md

+---
+title: "Tooltip in Blazor Bullet Chart component | Syncfusion"

+component: "Bullet Chart"

+description: "Learn here all about Tooltip of Syncfusion Bullet Chart (SfBulletChart) component and more."
+---

-# Tooltip
+# Tooltip in Blazor Bullet Chart (SfBulletChart)

-Bullet Chart display the details of measure and target bar values through the tooltip when mouse is hovered the bar.
+Bullet Chart display the details of actual and target bar values through the tooltip when mouse is hovered the bar.

 ## Default Tooltip